t3n/flow-healthstatus/README.md

 This will execute all tests defined in the `t3n.Flow.HealthStatus.testChain` of the Settings.yaml.
 If all tests have passed, the `readyChain` tasks will be executed.

-After a successfully run of the ready chain an internal lock will be set to prevent repeated execution, so only the `readyChain` will be executed again.
+After a successfully run of the `readyChain` an internal lock will be set to prevent repeated execution.
 The `testChain` will be executed on every run.
-So the readyChain should bring your application in an "ready state".
+So the `readyChain` should bring your application in an "ready state".
 Make sure to initialize everything you need.
-The testChain should ping all services your application depends on.
+The `testChain` should ping all services your application depends on.

 ### Liveness

 Execute `./flow app:isalive` to check if your pod is still alive.

-This will execute the `Yeebase.Readiness.livenessChain`.
+This will execute the `livenessChain`.

 Currently the liveness chain is empty by default and has one possible test: `statusCode`.